 If you have children, or ever need to drive with a child in your vehicle, be sure to read this section.
-It begins with important general guidelines, then presents special information for infants, small children, and larger children.
+It begins with important general guidelines, then presents special information for infants, small children, and larger children

-All Children Must Be Restrained Each year, many children are injured or killed in vehicle crashes because they are either unrestrained or not or killed in vehicle crashes because they are either unrestrained or not properly restrained.
+All Children Must Be Restrained Each year, many children are injured

+Each year, many children are injured or killed in vehicle crashes because they are either unrestrained or not properly restrained.
 In fact, vehicle accidents are the number one cause of the death of children ages 12 and under.